Licensed or unlicensed?

 There are quite a few websites which offer properties on the Azores and often buyers take in as much information as they can to find their dream home.
 I often get emails asking about properties that turn out to be not for sale at all.
+This is about real companies that operate with a real estate license and those that don´t.

 A number of these websites and people that operate them are working either completely illegal or try to create a grey zone for them to operate.
 Let me explain.
 In order to operate a real estate mediation business in Portugal you need to have a company (in our case: OceanDragon Medição Imobiliária Uni.
 Lda) and an office.
 You need corporate liability insurance which is costly, you need to pay taxes and social security, a complaints book for buyers and sellers which is used in Portugal to make and official case for review by the authorities.
 Having all that you need to apply for a license to operate and have no prior criminal convictions.
 The licensing authorities do audits and tell us the latest regulation updates.